riya461/Flashcard-Questions/README.md

 4. [Aswathy K](https://github.com/aswathy5k)

 ## How it works
-A PDF file with content is uploaded and questions are generated from the content.
+A PDF file with content or text is uploaded and questions are generated from the content using NLP .
 Questions are displayed as flashcards.
-This can help user for revising the topics he/she has covered.
+This can help user, for revising the topics he/she has covered.
 User can guess the answers.
 Correct answers can be viewed by flipping each card.
 Each flashcard can be saved.

 ## Link to product walkthrough